Glossary of Terms

 Conflict of Interests

-A conflict of interets occurs when a person who has a duty to act in the interests of a client also has a duty to act against the interests of that same client.
+A conflict of interests occurs when a person who has a duty to act in the interests of a client also has a duty to act against the interests of that same client.
 A conflict of interest also occurs when a person who has a duty to act in the interests of a client is in a position where he/she may be tempted by money or some other motive to act against the interests of that same client.

 Contract Note